Azure-for-Startups/Content/README.md

 #Azure Resource Manager (ARM)
 The Azure Resource Manager is at the core of the Azure platform and is used to deploy and manage Azure services.
 Every resource in Azure managed under ARM can be described and managed in a consistent way.
 It's very helpful to understand the Azure Resource Manager and how to work with Resource Groups.
 -	**[ARM Overview] (https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/)** - Get an overview of the Azure Resource Manager.
--	**[ARM vs. Classic] (https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/)** - Understand the difference between ARM the Classic (ASM) deployment model.
+-	**[ARM vs. Classic] (https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/)** - Understand the difference between ARM and the Classic (ASM) deployment model.
 -	**[Azure portal availability chart] (https://azure.microsoft.com/en-us/features/azure-portal/availability/)** – use the availability chart to determine what services are supported by ARM and the Azure portal

 ##ARM Templates